Saab to roll out internal carbon price as part of 2050 roadmap

 Saab has revealed its plan to introduce an internal carbon price as part of the next phase of its decarbonisation roadmap.

-The Swedish aerospace and defence firm, which used to make cars, will introduce an “internal carbon pricing mechanism” to help it identify “any remaining financing needs” and help “close the gaps in the company’s decarbonisation journey”.
+The Swedish aerospace and defence firm will introduce an “internal carbon pricing mechanism” to help it identify “any remaining financing needs” and help “close the gaps in the company’s decarbonisation journey”.

-An internal carbon price is used by companies to help them consider the potential cost of carbon associated with an asset or activity, even if there is not currently a compliance market in place.
+An internal carbon price is used by companies to help them consider the potential cost of carbon associated with an asset or activity, even if there is not currently a compliance market in place that imposes such a cost.

-Saab said it would allow it to “compare the costs of different reduction measures, understand the annual cost of meeting Saab’s targets, and make informed decisions regarding climate-related investments”.
+Saab said the move would allow it to “compare the costs of different reduction measures, understand the annual cost of meeting Saab’s targets, and make informed decisions regarding climate-related investments”.

 German chemical firm Evonik also extolled the benefits of carbon pricing in its annual report this week.